nolliegray/loopiii/README.md

 # loopiii
-A MIDI looper and recorder for Monome Grid using iii
+A multitrack MIDI looper for Monome Grid using iii